jwhitish/wheredomytaxesgo/README.md

 Please contact before starting development on new features.

 Ensure the PR description clearly describes the problem and solution.
 It should include:

--The operating system/ruby version on which you tested.
+- The operating system/ruby version on which you tested.
--The relevant issue number, if applicable.
+- The relevant issue number, if applicable.
--A complete description of feature built, if applicable.
+- A complete description of feature built, if applicable.

 ## Credits
 This project was born out of a bar debate over how much of our incomes go to particular government departments, so I have to give thanks to MZ and VS for their tenacity and witty banter otherwise this project may never have been.